 The foundation of the Miami Heat’s future championship aspirations rests largely on the shoulders of point guard Goran Dragic and center Hassan Whiteside.

 Dragic loves to attack the basket.
 He’s an aggressive guard who keeps defenders backpedalling as he slashes to the rim.
-He is deft.
-He is sly.
-He has great recognition of what the defense tries to give him, and he responds accordingly.
 He has excellent body control and does a tremendous job of slipping past defenders and finishing through contact.
 He is the only guard in the NBA to have shot better than 50 percent from the field in each of the last two seasons.
 If the defense collapses to stop him, he is just as likely to hit his corner three-point shooters as he is his roll-man on the pick-and-roll or a big man down low.

-Whiteside has become the focal point of a fan base desperately seeking out hope for the future.
+Whiteside has become the poster child of a fan base seeking out hope for the future.
 He has rewarded us all with boundless energy, youthful exuberance, and quick ascent.
 In his limited time last season, Whiteside rampaged through the NBA with reckless abandon, utilizing his massive 7-foot-7-inch wingspan to throw down monstrous alley-oop dunks, snatch rebounds out of the sky from high above the rim, swat basketballs as Godzilla would planes, and generally wreak havoc on both ends of the floor.
-His potential in the pick-and-roll is undeniable.
+His potential in the pick-and-roll and on the glass is undeniable.
 But his skills extend far beyond that.
 His low-post game is still developing, and has the potential to make him one of the elite low-post scorers in the whole of the NBA.